Tiger Woods Would 'Love' PGA to Allow Golfers to Wear Shorts

 Though the PGA Tour doesn't allow shorts, Boozell noted they are permitted on the European Tour.
 He also wrote that the PGA of America allowed golfers to wear shorts during practice rounds for the PGA Championship in 2017.

-In 1999, the PGA Tour passed a rule allowing caddies to wear shorts when the heat index exceeds 100.
+In 1999, the PGA Tour passed a rule allowing caddies to wear shorts.

 As things stand, however, golfers must continue to brave the harsh summer elements in pants during PGA Tour events.